arlandfran/h17ku/docs/testing.md

     return user
 ```

-> Note that the user fixture _yields_ the user dict instead of returning it.
+Note that the user fixture _yields_ the user dict instead of returning it.
 The main reason for this is that any teardown code placed after `yield` is executed automatically by pytest.
-So say you were to use this fixture to test registration, you may want to remove the registered user from the test database at the end of testing.
+Say you were to use this fixture to test registration, you may want to remove the registered user from the test database at the end of testing.
 Since the scope of the fixture is `module`, the code after the yield statement is only executed after every other test in the module is run.